Accessible Travel with the S-Bahn

 • 262 escalators can be found in total at the stations.

-Elevators and escalators that are currently out of order also appear.
+Elevators and escalators that are currently out of order also appear in your search results if you have selected the profile "Conditionally barrier-free" or "Fully barrier-free".

 Online Journey Planner

 Escalators and elevators serve as entry and exit assistance between the platform and entrance area.
-Elevators are available at 119 stations.
+Current disruptions can be viewed here, sorted by station:

 To the Elevator/Escalator Outages